 And if cliff jumping is your thing, there’s rocks immediately to the right and a couple other cliffs which you can scramble to by the El Salto Waterfall where people were jumping off.
 Honestly, it seemed like primarily locals were the ones doing most of the jumping, with a few visitors here and there, brave enough to try the rope swing.

 If you do either, be extremely careful about where you jump in, talk to the locals about which spots are deemed okay to jump in, and do so at your own risk (there’s no lifeguard on duty here)- there’s several places where there’s ominous-looking rocks and logs right under the surface where we saw some of the locals just barely miss as they dove into the water.

-If you’re like me and basically the polar opposite of a daredevil, it’s still definitely worth a visit just to relax on the rocks, watch those brave souls do tricks on the rope and dive into the water, and people-watch the very eclectic mix of folks here.
+If you’re like me and basically the polar opposite of a daredevil, it’s still definitely worth including El Salto Rope Swing in your Costa Rica itinerary just to relax on the rocks, watch those brave souls do tricks on the rope and dive into the water, and people-watch the very eclectic mix of folks here.
 Plus- you can still enjoy swimming in the water even if you don’t want to make the harrowing plummet from the rocks into the river.

 To do so, head back to the main dirt path you took to reach the rocks and follow it further away from Road 702 several hundred feet.
 You’ll eventually reach a steep hill, with a rope tied to some trees to the left of the trail to aid your climb down the slippery dirt.

 Once you’ve reached the bottom of the hill, follow the path to the right and you’ll reach the rocks lining the shallow bed of the river.
 From here, you can climb in and find the right spot to just relax in the cool water.